shaked32003/WGAN-GP-for-cat-dataset-and-classification-using-GoogleNet-PyTorch/README.md

 # dataset
 The data area was one of the most challenging areas in the project and is divided into several parts where the data challenges changed in each of them:

-**Data for wgan-gp input:**
+**Data for WGAN-GP input:**

-In this part I was required to find and process data that would suit the task and it would be possible to create synthetic images of cats using the wgan model that could be worked with
+In this part I was required to find and process data that would suit the task and it would be possible to create synthetic images of cats using the WGAN model that could be worked with

 I first used images of (https://www.kaggle.com/datasets/tongpython/cat-and-dog) and had the assumption that the data I chose was indeed noisy but workable for a wgan type model
 The data included about 20 thousand images in different positions of different types of cat which I converted into 128x128 size images when they were entered into the model